-The original Bishop's Palace belonged to the Bishops of Lichfield, and dated to the 14th century.
-In 1624 a successful lawyer named William Anson bought the estate for 1000 pounds, a huge sum for the times.
+The original Bishop's Palace belonged to the Bishops of Lichfield and dated to the 14th century.
+In 1624 a successful lawyer named William Anson bought the estate for £1000, a huge sum for the times.
 Anson adapted the palace ruins to create a new manor house in keeping with his wealth.

 Thomas Anson, great-grandson of the first William, developed a taste for classical art during his grand tour of Europe.
 He indulged his taste for Roman and Greek style in the house interiors, adding elaborate plasterwork in rococo style, and collecting fine furniture and artwork.

-During his momentous voyage Anson captured a Spanish treasure ship laden with 400,000 pounds, one of the largest treasures ever seized by an English sea captain.
+During his momentous voyage, Anson captured a Spanish treasure ship laden with £400,000, one of the largest treasures ever seized by an English sea captain.
 Some of Admiral Anson's treasure was used to extend the Shugborough estates.
-He also brought back a huge collection of mementos from across the globe, many of which are on display to Shugborough visitors.
-When Adiral Anson died heirless his brother Thomas inherited the estate and had the means to indulge his taste for classical art and architecture.
+He also brought back a huge collection of mementoes from across the globe, many of which are on display to Shugborough visitors.
+When Admiral Anson died heirless his brother Thomas inherited the estate and had the means to indulge his taste for classical art and architecture.

 Thomas Anson was a founder of the Dilettanti Society, established to promote classical Greek art.
 He hired his friend James Stuart to build classical monuments in the grounds of Shugborough, such as the Doric Temple, Temple of the Winds, Dark Lantern, Shepherd's Monument, Chinese House, and Hadrian's Arch.

 The park was redesigned by John Webb over the years 1795-1805 and was later augmented by a formal garden by Wiliam Nesfield in 1855.
 In addition, there is a recently restored walled garden.